AnnaPilipenko/Web_app_Vue_and_Express/README.md

 ##### Then we fill all fields with default values.

 ### Install dependencies
-Go to your client app folder and run
+Go to the generated client app folder (hereinafter the Client-Folder) and run

 ```npm install```